hydr0nium/ctf_writeups/backdoor_ctf_2022/konsolation_prize.md

 `Wrong PIN`

 This is where we hit a massive wall and couldn't figure out why our exploits where not working.
 After some hours of taking a break I took a look at it again on my local machine.
 So together with someones help I set up a local flask instance running a similar page with a similar exploit.
 This allowed us to see the acutal real PIN in the stdout in the console.
 I also hooked into the `werkzeug` module (the module that's responsible for the debug console and PIN).
-Here is a little piece of the code I changed in the `/usr/local/lib/python3.9/site-packages/werkzeug/debug/__init__.py` file, such that I could track all the values and check if we have the right ones.
+Here is a excerpt of the code I changed in my local `/usr/local/lib/python3.9/site-packages/werkzeug/debug/__init__.py` file, such that I could track all the values and check if we use the correct ones.

 Part of local `werkzeug/debug/__init__py` (modified):